Pauli stabilizer formalism for topological quantum field theories and generalized statistics: Conclusion and Outlook

 In this work, we developed a Pauli stabilizer formalism for realizing higher-dimensional TQFTs as stabilizer Hamiltonians and for computing the generalized statistics of their extended excitations directly on the lattice.
 In particular, we constructed explicit Pauli stabilizer models for a broad class of higher-form gauge theories and showed how their (extended) excitations have nontrivial statistics, via microscopic unitary processes within the stabilizer setting.

 Our main example is the fermionic-loop toric code: in $(4{+}1)$D it arises from condensing the $e^2m^2$ loop in the loop-only $\ZZ_4$ toric code, and the resulting flux loop exhibits fermionic loop statistics detected by the loop-flipping process.
 We further constructed Pauli stabilizer realizations of all $(4{+}1)$D Dijkgraaf--Witten $2$-form gauge theories classified by $H^5(B^2G,U(1))$ via systematic loop condensations, and we generalized the fermionic-loop construction to arbitrary dimensions using algebraic-topology notation (including higher cup products).
 Beyond loops, our framework led to new exactly solvable higher-dimensional models with nontrivial statistics of higher-dimensional excitations, including anyonic/semionic membrane statistics in $(6{+}1)$D and fermionic membrane and volume statistics in higher dimensions.

+{\change From the viewpoint of quantum information, the stabilizer realizations constructed here provide more than microscopic representatives of continuum TQFTs.
+They also give explicit higher-dimensional quantum codes whose stabilizers, excitation operators, and generalized statistics are all algebraically tractable.
+In such models, extended excitations play the role of syndrome defects, while their creation and transport operators give natural candidates for logical operators and fault-tolerant processes.
+Moreover, because our construction is based on condensation and higher-form gauge structure, it suggests systematic ways to engineer boundaries, defects, and domain walls, which may lead to new logical gate implementations or improved memory properties.
+The present work focuses on the bulk topological orders and their generalized statistics; developing concrete decoding algorithms, finite-size code families, and fault-tolerant protocols based on these models is an important direction for future work. }

 A central theme emerging from these results is the distinction between \emph{Pauli} and \emph{non-Pauli} statistics.
 In our formalism, Pauli realizations impose that relevant excitation operators commute up to $U(1)$ phases, greatly simplifying statistical processes and making the invariants efficiently computable.
 At the same time, certain stable statistics are known to be intrinsically non-Pauli.
 A prominent example is the $\ZZ_3$ Pontryagin component of membrane statistics, which requires at least Clifford structure and cannot be captured by Pauli operators alone~\cite{feng2025anyonic}.